Hiring a new employee is a cause for celebration. Congratulations!

 Onboarding can often feel like a marathon—for both you and your new hire.
 Instead of trying to cram a year’s worth of information into a week, make training a gradual, ongoing process.

 Remember that they’re absorbing a lot of information all at once.
 Leave time in between training sessions for them to process what they’re learning.
-And don’t be frustrated if your new employee needs to be told instructions more than once—in fact, you should actively encourage your employee to ask follow-up questions to ensure they understand what you are teaching them.
+And don’t be frustrated if your new employee needs to be told instructions more than once—in fact, you should actively encourage your employees to ask follow-up questions to ensure they understand what you are teaching them.

-4. Get Support from Team Members
+4. Get Support From Team Members

 There’s no rule that says one person has to manage training single-handedly.
 In fact, it’s beneficial for a new employee to learn from and get to know multiple team members during their onboarding.
 Each one will share a different set of skills and expertise.